- Puwasala Gamakumara, Probabilistic forecasts for hierarchical time series (PhD, begun 2016)

 - Dilini Talagala, Anomaly detection in streaming time series data (PhD, begun 2016)

-- Thiyanga Talagala, Fast forecasting based on time series clustering (PhD, begun 2016)
+- Thiyanga Talagala, Computationally efficient forecasting methods for large-scale real-time applications (PhD, begun 2016)

 Former research fellows